 Future of Work

-We’re already seeing the growing applications of artificial intelligence, the rapid shift to hybrid and remote work, and a deepening understanding of the principles of diversity, equity, and inclusion.
+We’re already seeing the growing applications of artificial intelligence, economic fluctuations, and a rapidly shifting competitive landscape.
 What’s next for the workplace, the workforce, and the nature of work itself?
 These Lavin speakers will guide you through an ever-evolving landscape and put you on the path to success.

 Speakers